AntaresT/fsdTest/README.md

     You can use gatsby build to run the project, or serve to run in production at localhost

     ```shell
-    # create a new Gatsby site using the default starter
     gatsby build
     ```